-Thanks to the large numbers of these feisty reptiles, the crocodile bridge is a fascinating stop and people love to see these animals in the wild.
+Thanks to the large numbers of these feisty reptiles, the crocodile bridge is a fascinating stop.
+People love to see these animals in the wild!

 If you book a private shuttle, you can ask the driver to stop at the crocodile bridge.
 Shared shuttles and public buses don’t stop.
 Contact us to book your private transfer!

 If you decide to stop and walk onto the bridge, PLEASE do not do anything stupid like pretend to hang off the bridge, climb over the railing or drop food down into the river.
 Be a responsible tourist please!

-We aren’t huge fans of walking on the Tarcoles bridge but lots of tourists like to do it to see the crocodiles.
-For a safer experience, we recommend to visit the restaurant right next to the bridge called Hacienda NOSAVAR.
+If you want to get some food, use the bathroom or get a coffee, we recommend to visit the restaurant right next to the bridge called Hacienda NOSAVAR.
 It’s actually now owned by the Doka Coffee Estate and they offer coffee and food.
 Doka has amazing coffee and their breakfast is very good so it’s a really nice rest stop, especially as the restaurant has an exclusive view point below the bridge for clients.